trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ## Initial Setup {#initial-setup}

-{% include callout.html content="**Step 1.** Open the Chrome Web Browser (If you do not have the chrome web browser installed you can install this by following the instructions here: [https://www.google.com/chrome/browser/desktop/](https://www.google.com/chrome/browser/desktop/))" type="primary" %}
+{% include callout.html content="**Step 1.** Open the Chrome Web Browser (If you do not have the chrome web browser installed you can install this by following the instructions here: [https://www.google.com/chrome/browser/desktop/](https://www.google.com/chrome/browser/desktop/))" type="default" %}

-{% include callout.html content="**Step 2.** Click [here](https://chrome.google.com/webstore/detail/onlykey-configuration/adafilbceehejjehoccladhbkgbjmica) to browse to the OnlyKey Configuration Web app on the Chrome Web Store and select 'Add to Chrome'" type="primary" %}
+{% include callout.html content="**Step 2.** Click [here](https://chrome.google.com/webstore/detail/onlykey-configuration/adafilbceehejjehoccladhbkgbjmica) to browse to the OnlyKey Configuration Web app on the Chrome Web Store and select 'Add to Chrome'" type="default" %}

 {% include image.html file="image41.png" %}

-{% include callout.html content="**Step 3.** When prompted select ''Add App''" type="primary" %}
+{% include callout.html content="**Step 3.** When prompted select ''Add App''" type="default" %}

 {% include image.html file="image12.png" max-width="359" %}

 {% include callout.html content="**Step 4.** To launch the OnlyKey Configuration App select the top right menu icon -> Bookmarks -> Show Bookmarks Bar to enable the bookmarks bar to become visible.
-Then select the Apps icon (Or alternatively browse to ''chrome://apps/'') and then select the ''OK'' icon to launch the OnlyKey App." type="primary" %}
+Then select the Apps icon (Or alternatively browse to ''chrome://apps/'') and then select the ''OK'' icon to launch the OnlyKey App." type="default" %}

 {% include image.html file="image33.png" max-width="544" %}
 <br>
 <br>
 {% include image.html file="image17.png" %}

-{% include callout.html content="**Step 5.** Once the OnlyKey Configuration App launches you will see the message ''Please connect your OnlyKey''" type="primary" %}
+{% include callout.html content="**Step 5.** Once the OnlyKey Configuration App launches you will see the message ''Please connect your OnlyKey''" type="default" %}

 {% include image.html file="image18.png" %}

-{% include callout.html content="**Step 6.** Insert the OnlyKey into USB port." type="primary" %}
+{% include callout.html content="**Step 6.** Insert the OnlyKey into USB port." type="default" %}

 {% include callout.html content="**Step 7.** Once the OnlyKey has been successfully attached to the computer the Initial Setup Wizard screen will appear.
-Select ''Next'' to continue." type="primary" %}
+Select ''Next'' to continue." type="default" %}

 {% include note.html content="LINUX USERS - If you are using Linux your system may by default only allow read access to USB devices including the OnlyKey.
 In order to allow read/write access follow the instructions[ here](https://docs.google.com/document/d/1Go_Rs218fKUx-j_JKhddbSVTqY6P0vQO831t2MKCJC8/edit?usp=sharing) to create a udev rule.
 Also see the following forum topic [here.](https://groups.google.com/forum/#!topic/onlykey/MnD03gQzczg)" %}

 {% include image.html file="image77.png" %}

 {% include callout.html content="**Step 8.
 Select OnlyKey Edition** - This is where you select the edition of OnlyKey that you have.
 If you are a US customer select Standard Edition.
 For international customers (outside of US) the OnlyKey comes pre-loaded with the International Travel Edition as shipping devices with military grade encryption is problematic in some countries.
-If strong encryption is permitted in your country ([check here](http://www.cryptolaw.org/)) then you may load the standard OnlyKey firmware by following the instructions in the [Firmware Loading](#loading-onlykey-firmware) section and then return to initial setup." type="primary" %}
+If strong encryption is permitted in your country ([check here](http://www.cryptolaw.org/)) then you may load the standard OnlyKey firmware by following the instructions in the [Firmware Loading](#loading-onlykey-firmware) section and then return to initial setup." type="default" %}

 {% include image.html file="image88.png" %}